zcash/zips/zip-reduce-shielded_tx_fee.rst

 ========

-The goal of this ZIP is to gather wallet developers, miners & Zcash users for consensus on reducing the default transaction fees and to get the Zcash default transaction fee reduced from 10,000 zats to 1000 zats.
+The goal of this ZIP is to gather wallet developers, miners & Zcash users for social consensus on reducing the conventional transaction fees and to get the Zcash conventional transaction fee reduced from 10,000 zatoshis to 1,000 zatoshis.

+In addition, this specification harmonizes transaction fees between different kinds of transaction (involving shielded addresses, transparent addresses, or both), as proposed in [#ecosystem-wide-tx-fee]_.

 With reduced fees, it will be cheaper to transact on the Zcash network, while also inviting novel use cases for privacy